 - Storing their credit card (security)

 - Knowing if they will be interested next term (month or year)

 - Refund concerns (“but what if I change my mind?!”)

 Reassure them that THEY are in control.
-Their credit information will be securely stored (Make sure you are PCI compliant of course!).
+That their credit information will be securely stored (Make sure you are PCI compliant of course!).
 You will notify them in advance of charging their card.
-Remind them of your satisfaction guarantee, in case they change their mind AFTER the auto renewal has been processed.
-Experience has shown that a “no refund” policy is the biggest barrier to auto renewal sign up.
+Remind them of your satisfaction guarantee, in case they change their mind AFTER the auto-renewal has been processed.
+Experience has shown that a “no refund” policy is the biggest barrier to auto-renewal sign up.